 Maybe you sincerely believe that the end result of enforcing your policies will make the world a better place, and therefore violence is justified.
 Maybe you don’t.
 I just want you to think about it.

 If you’re a Christian, you should really think about it.
 The last temptation Satan offered to Jesus was to have full control of all the kingdoms of the earth.
 He offered him the opportunity to make the world a better place by taking over every government on the planet.
 All Jesus had to do was worship Satan.
-Jesus turned him down because his kingdom was not of this world.
+Jesus turned him down.

 How You Do You Exercise Power?